It is about time we started talking about breathing!

 - Medication – what you are taking, why, and how to do it correctly

-- Breathing correctly at rest – awareness of bad habits
+- Breathing correctly at rest and different postures – awareness of bad habits

 - How to breathe during exercise – learning how different sports put challenges on your muscles of breathing